+ What is paid family leave?

 There is no federal policy for paid family leave.
-Currently, five states offer different paid family leave programs: California, New Jersey, Rhode Island, Washington, New York, Massachusetts, Connecticut, Oregon, and the District of Columbia.
+Currently, six states and the District of Columbia have paid family leave laws: California, New Jersey, Rhode Island, Washington, New York, Massachusetts, Connecticut, Oregon, and the District of Columbia.

 California, Hawaii, New Jersey, New York, Rhode Island and Puerto Rico also require employers to have short term disability insurance.